 Share promotional strategies that proved its efficiency on practice with vendors and make sure they can access all the educational resources within your marketplace infrastructure easily.

 Email marketing is the main pillar of the e-commerce industry.
-As soon as you become an email strategy expert, start sharing your knowledge with vendors on a regular basis.
+As soon as you become an email marketing strategies expert, start sharing your knowledge with vendors on a regular basis.

 Add tips and tricks, guidelines, and templates to your multi vendor mall educational section—a blog or a seller community.
 This will help vendors create their own email strategies, to motivate and encourage their customers to visit your web marketplace and buy their goods.